 Latin-based languages or the so-called Romance languages can be easy to learn once you’ve managed to internalize one of them.
-However, each of them still has its distinct quirks.
+However, each of them still has a distinct quirk that you hear when speaking it at home.
 Romance languages include Italian, Spanish, Romanian, French, and Portuguese.
 They’ve been called such because they are known to originate from the Roman language, Latin.

 Though English speakers may find it easier to learn Latin-based languages due to some vocabulary similarities, there are still quite a few challenges in doing so.
 For one, there is still a whole new bunch of words to learn.
 It may be easier to learn how to write because you’ll be using the same alphabet.
 Pronunciation, on the other hand, is another matter.
 You need to especially focus on vowel sounds which may be hard to pick up.
 Word genders and their proper use is another thing which you have to note.
 Learning different verb forms may also be a challenge because some languages have a lot more verb forms than others.
 Some languages have grammatical structures which are similar to that of English, but since it is an entirely different language, it also entails practice.

 For English speakers, learning non-Latin languages may present as an even bigger hurdle.
 You may have to learn how to write an entirely new alphabet or sets of characters.
 Different words may change the shape of letters, depending on their use.
 Learning vocabulary may also be hard as they do not resemble any English words.
 Grammar is another thing you will have to learn from scratch.
 In other words, it’ll take you more time to learn Chinese, for instance, compared to Spanish.